Workweek and weekend: Vietnam

 Vietnam has a standard 48-hour six-day workweek.
 Monday to Friday are full workdays and Saturday is a partial day.
 Work typically begins at 8:00 am and lasts until 5:00 pm from Monday to Friday and until 12 noon on Saturdays.
 This includes a one-hour lunch break.
 Government offices and banks follow a five-day workweek from Monday to Friday.

 Europe

-In Europe, the standard full-time working week begins on Monday and ends on Saturday.
+In Europe, the standard full-time working week begins on Monday and ends on Friday.
 Most retail shops are open for business on Saturday.
 In Ireland, Italy, Finland, Sweden, the Netherlands and the former socialist states of Europe, large shopping centres open on Sunday.

 In European countries such as Germany, there are laws regulating shop hours.
-With exceptions, shops must be closed on Sundays and from midnight until the early morning hours of every day.
+With exceptions, shops must be closed on Sundays and from midnight until the early morning of every day.

 Austria

 The working week is Monday to Friday 8 hours per day.
 Shops are open on Saturday.
 By law, almost no shop is open on Sunday.
 However, exceptions have been made, for example for bakeries, petrol stations and shops at railway stations, especially in the largest cities (Vienna, Graz, Salzburg, Linz).